Legacy-Edition-Minigames/Website/_posts/2022-10-17-polymc-compromised.markdown

 image: /assets/blog/polymc-compromised.png
 permalink: /blog/polymc-compromised
 main-text: |
-  PolyMC's maintainer has gone rouge and compromised the project, and there is a chance they will push malicous code via an update **even if autoupdate is disabled.**
+  PolyMC's maintainer has gone rogue and compromised the project, and there is a chance they will push malicous code via an update **even if autoupdate is disabled.**

   If you have PolyMC installed uninstall it ASAP.
 The longer it is installed the more at risk you are.